Osprey Quay Contact

 The promenade is a great place to spot seabirds and other marine life.
 The landscaped bays around the snugs provide a refuge for coastal shrubs, wildflowers, grasses and insects.

 Chesil Beach, Portland Castle, Castletown D-Day Centre, South West Coast Path, National Cycle Network Route, Portland Ferry, Portland History, Portland Marina, Weymouth and Portland National Sailing Academy.

 Mulberry Avenue, Portland, Dorset, DT5 1AZ

 Site size: 9 hectares

-During the Olympics, Osprey Quay was host to the main sailing events and athlete village and a focus for thousands of people gathered along the Weymouth and Portland coastline to watch the sailing events, which included sailor Ben Ainslie winning his fourth Olympic gold.
+During the Olympics, Osprey Quay was host to the main sailing events and athlete village and a focus for thousands of people who gathered along the Weymouth and Portland coastline to watch the sailing events, which included sailor Ben Ainslie winning his fourth Olympic gold.

 The Trust is responsible for ensuring that Osprey Quay’s flood defences are maintained and repaired to protect local business and leisure users and for providing high quality estate management services for the site’s associated open greenspace.